stmcpeters/KC8/README.md

 - Advanced Search Functionality: Allows users to search for specific articles matching multiple conditions (title AND description) within the scraped database.
 - Pagination: Implements pagination for better navigation through articles.
 - Data Export: Allows users to download a CSV file with the news article data scraped.
+- Render: Service used to deploy the front and backend of this project.

 ### Technologies Used